-It’s a great time of year to seriously consider a balance transfer card boasting an introductory APR offers if you have good credit and plan to take on a New Year’s resolution to pay off card balances.
-Most credit cards (about 75% of all cards in our database) allow cardholders to request balance transfers, and more than a quarter (28.22%) offer introductory balance transfer rates right now.
+It’s a great time of year to seriously consider a balance transfer card boasting an introductory APR offer if you have good credit and plan to take on a New Year’s resolution to pay off card balances.
+Most credit cards (about 75% of all cards in our database) allow cardholders to request balance transfers, and more than a quarter (about 29%) offer introductory balance transfer rates right now.

-Most cards touting promotional balance transfer rates give cardholders at least one year, often longer, to pay off a balance transfer under a significantly reduced or 0% APR.
+Most cards touting promotional balance transfer rates give cardholders at least one year to pay off a balance transfer under a significantly reduced or 0% APR, and some cards give you even more time than that.
 Only six cards in our survey are advertising promotional balance transfer rate offers that last less than 12 months.

 Even when generous balance transfer deals end, transferring pricey debt may still save you money on interest.
-The average standard APR for balance transfers is 19.25%, which is 2 percentage points lower than the average purchase APR for all cards.
+The average standard APR for balance transfers is 19.29%, which is nearly 2 percentage points lower than the average purchase APR for all cards.

 Average Interest Rates by Credit Card Transaction Type